 SAP understands business needs and priorities evolve (sometimes faster then we’d like) and we created the SAP BTP cockpit with the tools and resources to allow you to adapt quickly and ensure business continuity.

 I hope this blog series was helpful in laying the basic decisions that need to be made when you start your SAP BTP Onboarding journey.
 You’ll hear more from my team and I on this topic – we’re just scratching the surface.
-In the meantime, feel free to contact us by scanning the QR code below and completing our smart form, if you need help getting onboarding to SAP BTP.
+In the meantime, feel free to contact us by completing our request form, if you need help getting onboarding to SAP BTP.